muhammad1928/DockerMastering/DockerMastering/ImplementingChecks/intro.md

 ```bash
 docker ps
 ```
-Look for the ```bash STATUS``` column.
-It should display ```bash healthy``` after a few intervals if everything is working fine.
+Look for the ``` STATUS``` column.
+It should display ``` healthy``` after a few intervals if everything is working fine.

-Simulate a Failure: To test the health check, you can simulate a failure by accessing the ```bash /fail``` endpoint.
+Simulate a Failure: To test the health check, you can simulate a failure by accessing the ``` /fail``` endpoint.
 You can do this using a web browser or a command line:
 ```bash
 curl http://localhost:5000/fail
 ```
-After invoking the ```bash /fail``` endpoint, Docker will eventually mark the container as unhealthy if the health check fails consistently.
+After invoking the ``` /fail``` endpoint, Docker will eventually mark the container as unhealthy if the health check fails consistently.